security-notes/infobyte-faraday-wiki/How-to-run-Faraday.md

 <a name="run-binary-files"></a>
 ### Run binary files

-You can run Faraday Client, Faraday ZSH Terminal, Faraday Manage and Faraday Plugin (fplugin) by using their binary files:
+In order to download Faraday's binary files, check our [installation guide](https://github.com/infobyte/faraday/wiki/Installation-Guide#binary-files).
+These are Faraday's current binary files:

+* **Faraday Client**

+    Faraday Client is the software which will allow you to work with your favorite security tools and capture their output in an organized manner.
+For more information about Faraday Client, take a look at this [wiki](https://github.com/infobyte/faraday/wiki/GTK).

-* To run Faraday Client:
+    To run Faraday Client binary file, execute the following command:
     ```
     $ faraday-client
     ```

+* **Faraday ZSH Terminal**

+    You can run Faraday in detached mode connecting with a ZSH terminal to it.
+For more information, take a look at this [wiki](https://github.com/infobyte/faraday/wiki/ZSH).

-* To run Faraday ZSH Terminal:
+    To run Faraday ZSH Terminal binary file, follow this instruction:

-    **Note:** In order to run Faraday ZSH Terminal, you need to run first Faraday Client without GUI:
+    * First, you need to run first Faraday Client without GUI:

         ```
         $ faraday-client --gui=no-gui
         ```

-    Once you run the command above, you can run Faraday ZSH Terminal:
+    * Once you run the command above, you can run Faraday ZSH Terminal:

         ```
         $ faraday-terminal
         ```

+* **Faraday Manage**

+    Faraday Manage is a backend tool that gives us a hand with Faraday's configuration.
+For more information, take a look at this [wiki](https://github.com/infobyte/faraday/wiki/Faraday-Manage).

-* To run Faraday Manage:
+    To run Faraday Manage binary file, execute the following command:

     ```
-    $ faraday-manage
+    $ ./faraday-manage
     ```

+* **Faraday Plugin**

+    Faraday Plugin (fplugin) allows you to interact directly with our Python API from the command line.
+For more information, take a look at this [wiki](https://github.com/infobyte/faraday/wiki/Faraday-Plugin).

-* To run Faraday Plugin:
+    To run Faraday Plugin binary file, execute the following command:

     ```
     $ faraday-fplugin